 When You Were in the Hospital

 You had an ankle replacement.
 Your surgeon removed and reshaped damaged bones, and put in an artificial ankle joint.

-You received pain medication and were shown how to treat swelling around your new ankle joint.
+You received pain medicine and were shown how to treat swelling around your new ankle joint.

 What to Expect at Home

-Your ankle area may feel warm and tender for 4-6 weeks.
+Your ankle area may feel warm and tender for 4 to 6 weeks.

 You will need help with daily chores such as driving, shopping, bathing, making meals, housework for up to 6 weeks.
-You will need to keep weight off of the foot for 10 - 12 weeks.
-Recovery can take 3 - 6 months.
+You will need to keep weight off of the foot for 10 to 12 weeks.
+Recovery can take 3 to 6 months.
 It may take up to 6 months before you return to normal activity levels.

-Your doctor will ask you to rest when you first go home.
+Your health care provider will ask you to rest when you first go home.
 Keep your leg propped up on one or two pillows.
 Place the pillows below your foot or calf muscle.
 This helps reduce swelling.

 It is very important to elevate your leg.
 Keep it above heart level is possible.
 Swelling can lead to poor wound healing and other surgery complications.

 You will be asked to keep all weight off of your foot for 10 to 12 weeks.
 You will need to use a walker or crutches.